LakeeSiv/Flood/README.md

 You can view a live version of this app at:
 [https://flood-lsfm.herokuapp.com/](https://flood-lsfm.herokuapp.com/)

+>Note: Sometimes when opening the website, you run into an application error, this is beacuse I used Heroku to host my webapp, and Heroku is notorius for being quite slow.
+Additionally we are fetching data from over 2000 stations, so it can crash.
+If it does crash, wait a few minutes and go back onto the website, in most cases it should work again - Lakee

 # Installation
 This section covers how to run the webapp locally.
 1. Clone the repo

     ```bash
     git clone https://github.com/cued-ia-computing/flood-fm528-ls914.git
     ```
 2. Install the requirements

     ```bash
      pip install -r requirements.txt
     ```
 3. Run `app_G.py1`

     ```python
     python app_G

     ```
     You should get an output in the terminal that should look something like
     ```